Landlords' rights and responsibilities

 Landlords are generally responsible for the maintenance and major repairs to a property.
 This includes repairs to the structure and exterior of the property, heating and hot water installations, basins, sinks, baths and other sanitary installations.
 You need to be aware of how you should arrange access to the property - see Living in your accommodation for tenants' rights when landlords need access.
 You need to provide reasonable notice, at least 24 hours and get their permission.

 You must keep a record of any gas safety checks and, usually, you must issue it to the occupier within 28 days of each annual check.
 Gas appliances must carry safety certificates from qualified engineers who are on the Gas Safe Register.
-For more information on your responsibilities as a landlord the Gas Safe Register is a good place to start.
+For more information on your responsibilities as a landlord the

 By law, you must ensure that the electrical system and any electrical appliances supplied with the let, such as cookers, kettles, toasters, washing machines and immersion heaters, are safe to use.
 If you are supplying new appliances, you should also provide any accompanying instruction booklets.
 For more information on your responsibilities as a landlord, visit the National Inspection Council for Electrical Installation Contracting (NICEIC) website.